codypiersall/pynng/README.md

     on the Python version (ugh!).
 Mac and Linux should Just Work™.
   - setup.py also needs to handle any necessary patching of the CMakeLists files.  paiiiin.
+  - Linux builds need to product a manylinux wheel, if possible.

 [nanomsg next generation]: https://nanomsg.github.io/nng/index.html